krishnanlab/icepop_analysis/README.md

 # icepop_analysis

-This repository reproduces the results from the ICePop paper.
+This repository reproduces the results from the ICePop paper (DOI)[TBD].
-For installation instructions and a tutorial for the ICePop package, see: https://github.com/krishnanlab/icepop_public/tree/main
+For installation instructions and a tutorial for the ICePop package, see: https://github.com/krishnanlab/icepop_public

 We assume the following directory structure when running the analysis:
 ```